 Scott P. Richert is the author of numerous articles on Catholic moral, social, political, and historical issues.
 You can find more of Scott's current and past work on his Facebook page, About Catholicism With Scott P. Richert.

-In his monthly column for Chronicles: A Magazine of American Culture (of which he is the executive editor), and in articles published elsewhere (especially the national Catholic weekly newspaper The Wanderer), Scott frequently writes on Catholic themes.
+In his monthly column for Chronicles: A Magazine of American Culture, and in articles published elsewhere, Scott frequently writes on Catholic themes.

 While Scott was completing his studies at the Catholic University of America in Washington, D.C., he and his wife, Amy, spent two years at a Byzantine Ruthenian Catholic parish in Annandale, Virginia, where they became well versed in the history and liturgies of Eastern Rite Catholic churches.